jugmac00/flask-reuploaded/docs/configuration.rst

 UploadSet Configuration
 -----------------------

-You can create as many `UploadSet`s. as you need.
-The `UploadSet` object follows a special syntax of naming the configuration keys.
+You can create as many `UploadSet`s as you need.
+The `UploadSet` object follows a special syntax for naming the configuration keys.
 The `Flask-Reuploaded` extension will attach each `UploadSet` with its configuration according to this
 syntax: